pydrinker/pydrinker-loafer/README.md

 # pydrinker-loafer

-This is a fork of [olist-loafer](https://github.com/olist/olist-loafer) without SQS part.
-This project is used by [pydrinker](https://github.com/pydrinker/pydrinker).

----

-Calm down your fingers!
-This project is under construction... wait for scenes from the next chapters :smile:
+This is where the [pydrinker](https://github.com/pydrinker/pydrinker) starts, this project is based on [olist-loafer](https://github.com/olist/olist-loafer) the unique difference between olist-loafer and pydrinker-loafer is about dependencies with [aiobotocore](https://github.com/aio-libs/aiobotocore), pydrinker-loafer doesn't have this dependency.

+To understand more about pydrinker [see the repo](https://github.com/pydrinker/pydrinker).